RobinHerbots/Inputmask/README.md

 Start nojumps as of<br>Default: 0

 ### keepStatic
 Default: undefined (~false) Use in combination with the alternator syntax Try to keep the mask static while typing.
-Decisions to alter the mask will be posponed if possible.
+Decisions to alter the mask will be postponed if possible.

 ex. $(selector).inputmask({ mask: ["+55-99-9999-9999", "+55-99-99999-9999", ], keepStatic: true });

 typing 1212345123 => should result in +55-12-1234-5123 type extra 4 => switch to +55-12-12345-1234

 When passing multiple masks (an array of masks) keepStatic is automatically set to true unless explicitly set through the options.

+### positionCaretOnTab

+When enabled the caret position is set after the latest valid position on TAB

 ### definitions
 ### ignorables